michelesr/thesis/src/e2e.md

 triggers a server internal error, the causes of that behaviour have to be researched in the related core components of the software.
-End-to-end testing helps also to discover the bugs that are more visible to the final user, thus the most important.
+End-to-end testing helps also to discover the bugs that are more visible to the final user, thus the most urgent.

 In addition to this, end-to-end tests can be used in Test Driven Development to better define the specifications of the application.
-In fact, end-to-end objective is to ensure that the application specifications are satisfied, and can be used as a demonstration for the client that required functions are implemented correctly.
+In fact, end-to-end testing objective is to ensure that the application specifications are satisfied, and can be used as a demonstration for the client that required features are implemented correctly.

-While unit tests can be launched without additional configuration of the software, end-to-end tests require a more complex configuration, and that configuration will be discussed in detail in the next chapter.

 This chapter will focus on the implementation of web automation based end-to-end tests with the Protractor framework for the Gasista Felice AngularJS web application.
 The key principles of AngularJS framework are explained in order to permit their exploitation trough Protractor.
-In fact, the reason that lead to choosing Protractor as framework are its integration with the constructs of AngularJS framework: Protractor supports Angular-specific locator strategies, which allows to test Angular-specific elements without any setup effort
+In fact, the reason that lead to choosing Protractor are its integration with the constructs of AngularJS
-@protractor.
+framework: Protractor supports Angular-specific locator strategies, which allows to test Angular-specific elements without any setup effort @protractor.
 At last, will be showed how to repeat the same test routines more times with different parameters, and how a mobile responsive interface can be tested with different window sizes.

+While unit tests can be launched without additional configurations of the software, end-to-end tests require a more complex configuration, that will be discussed in detail in the next chapter.

 ## Gasista Felice end-to-end testing